smolang/inkblot/README.md

 The main inputs for inkblot will be the SPARQL queries that you would use to load the instances you are interested in.
 Many advanced SPARQL features are not supported, but any sufficiently simple query should work.
 For guidelines on how to write SPARQL for inkblot, see [SPARQL.md](SPARQL.md).

+For a full usage example including all example files and outputs, see [Example.md](example/Example.md).

 Write one query for each class you'd like to have in the generated library.
 For example:

 ```sparql